 At Bankrate, we strive to help you make smarter financial decisions.
 We follow strict guidelines to ensure that our editorial content is unbiased and not influenced by advertisers.
 Our editorial team receives no direct compensation from advertisers and our content is thoroughly fact-checked to ensure accuracy.

 Bankrate regularly surveys around 70 widely available financial institutions, made up of the biggest banks and credit unions, as well as a number of popular online banks.

 To find the best CDs, our editorial team analyzes various factors, such as: annual percentage yield (APY), the minimum needed to earn that APY (or to open the CD) and whether or not it is broadly available.
-All of the accounts on this page are insured by Federal Deposit Insurance Corp.
-(FDIC) or by the National Credit Union Share Insurance Fund.
+All of the accounts on this page are insured by the Federal Deposit Insurance Corp.
+(FDIC) or the National Credit Union Share Insurance Fund (NCUSIF).

 Navy Federal Credit Union: 0.50% APY; $1,000 minimum deposit to open

 Navy Federal Credit Union has more than 9 million members and is the world’s largest credit union.
 It has a global network of 340 branches.
 Navy Federal Credit Union has its headquarters in Vienna, Virginia.

 Membership at Navy Federal Credit Union is open to Department of Defense personnel, the armed forces, veterans and their families.